saishshaikh/ALL-JAVASCRIPT-/README.md

 # Interview Questions

+“JavaScript is a programming language used to make web pages interactive and dynamic.”

 ## Q1) Difference between var, let, and const
 > `var`, `let`, and `const` are used to declare variables in JavaScript.
 > `var` can be redeclared and reassigned. `var` is function-scoped.